aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets the rows enumerator.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use RowCollection.GetEnumerator() method.
 This method will be removed 12 months later since May 2023.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 java.util.Iterator - The rows enumerator.